-- According to the NSW Department of Planning (2009) this zone is for land where there are special ecological, scientific, cultural or aesthetic attributes or environmental hazards/ processes that require careful consideration/ management and for uses compatible with these values'. - The objectives of this zone under the Standard LEP Instrument, relate to the provision of development that will allow the protection, management and restoration of areas with special ecological, scientific, cultural or aesthetic values.
+- According to the NSW Department of Planning (2009) this zone is for land 'where there are special ecological, scientific, cultural or aesthetic attributes or environmental hazards/ processes that require careful consideration/ management and for uses compatible with these values'. - Mandatory permissible land uses included in the zone are restricted to dwelling houses, home occupations roads and environmental protection works.
+Uses such as seniors housing, service stations and multi-dwelling housing and retail premises are prohibited. - The lands identified as E3 under SEPP (Major Development) 2005 for the former Kuring-gai Campus of the University of Technology, Sydney are retained as E3 in the PLEP.